MarisaKirisame/Adapton.ocaml/README.md

 4. Run Adapton.ocaml benchmarks:

-    * for systems with at least 8 cores and 16GB memory (runs up to 8 benchmarks in parallel)
+    * for systems with at least 8 cores and 16GB memory (runs up to 8 benchmarks in parallel; takes a good part of a day)

             % make pldi2014-benchmarks

-    * for smaller systems with at least 1GB memory (similar to above except 10% of the input sizes, not run in parallel)
+    * for smaller systems with at least 1GB memory (similar to above except 10% of the input sizes, not run in parallel;
+      takes a couple of hours)

             % make small-pldi2014-benchmarks

-    * for the impatient (similar to above except 1% of the input sizes, not run in parallel)
+    * for the impatient (similar to above except 1% of the input sizes, not run in parallel; takes a few minutes)

             % make tiny-pldi2014-benchmarks

-    Note the larger benchmark will take a good part of a day to complete, whereas the smaller benchmark will take a few hours, and the tiny benchmark takes a few minutes.
-Results will be written to `Results/BenchmarkAdapton/*pldi2014-benchmarks-*/{lazy,batch,swap,switch}/summary` for a HTML or text summary of the results, in particular, look under the _incremental_ columns:
+    Results will be written to `Results/BenchmarkAdapton/*pldi2014-benchmarks-*/{lazy,batch,swap,switch}/summary` as HTML as well as text-only tables.
+In particular, look under the _incremental_ columns, e.g.:

                                     Adapton |                         EagerTotalOrder
                                 incremental |                             incremental